htcondor/htcondor/docs/version-history/development-release-series-89.rst

    are now set properly.
    :ticket:`6972`

+-  A new authentication method, ``TOKEN``, has been added.
+This method provides the pool administrator with more fine-grained authorization control (making it appropriate for end-user use) and provides the ability for multiple pool passwords to exist within a single setup. :ticket:`6947`

 -  Authentication can be done using `SciTokens <https://scitokens.org>`_.
 If the client saves the token to the file specified in ``SCITOKENS_FILE``, that token will be used to authenticate with the remote server.
 Further, for HTCondor-C